aditeyabaral/aditeyabaral/README.md

 <img align = "center" src="https://raw.githubusercontent.com/lhl/pusheen-stickers/master/gif/pusheen/144884865685780.gif">

-<p align="justify"> I am an aspiring NLP researcher and a Masters in Computer Science student at <code>New York University's Courant Institute of Mathematical Sciences</code>.
+<p align="justify"> I am an NLP researcher and a Masters in Computer Science student at <code>New York University's Courant Institute of Mathematical Sciences</code>.

-I am inspired by our ability to learn and comprehend languages in various environments and would like to enable machines to develop human-like visual and language understanding.
-My dream is to build more inclusive language technologies for low-resource and under-represented languages, including code-mixed languages.
+I am fascinated by our ability to learn and comprehend languages in diverse settings, and I am particularly interested in understanding how languages are transformed into internal abstract ideas and representations.
+My goal is to enable machines to develop human-like language understanding and reasoning.

-My research interests lie in the field of <code>language-vision understanding</code> and <code>representation learning</code>, with a focus on creating task-agnostic architectures to advance natural language understanding and related applications.</p>
+My research primarily focuses on <code>language understanding</code>, <code>reasoning</code>, and <code>interpretability</code>.
+My work spans representation learning, pre-training, and transfer learning techniques, with a focus on studying the training and inference dynamics of language models – how they encode and represent knowledge, apply it to solve tasks, and how we can control and interpret their internal representations.</p>

 ## 👨‍💻 Languages